ASCO: Merck steps up to challenge Roche with big Keytruda breast cancer win

 Patients went a median 9.7 months on the Keytruda-chemo combo without their disease worsening, compared with 5.6 months for those in the chemo-only group, Merck said ahead of the American Society of Clinical Oncology (ASCO) virtual annual meeting.

-The trial, Keynote-355, will continue, to see whether Keytruda can hit the other primary endpoint by extending patients’ lives.
+The trial, Keynote-355, will continue to see whether Keytruda can hit the other primary endpoint by extending patients’ lives.

 RELATED: Roche's I-O drug Tecentriq picks up key first-in-class breast cancer nod